 You can imagine the sheer shock felt by the indigenous population; seeing all this modern technology of the 20th century appear before them in an instant.
 To them, only the Gods could have created and bestowed such technology.

 Once the US navy and army left the islands, the indigenous peoples created a religious cargo cult known as the John Frum Movement.
-This movement includes building ritualistic landing strips, mimicking the militaristic drill formations, marches, and even raising the American flag.
+This movement includes building ritualistic landing strips, mimicking the militaristic drill formations, and marches, and even raising the American flag.
 All of this is done with pure religious zeal, hoping that the Gods that gave such modern technology to the outer world will return and bestow it on the indigenous Tanna islanders.

 Apart from the John Frum Movement, the Tanna villages of Yaohnanen and Yakel follow another cargo cult known as the ‘Prince Philip movement’.
 This follows the notion that Prince Phillip, the late husband of Queen Elizabeth of the UK, is a divine being and embodies a dive spirit directly connected with Mount Yasur.